aroo530/FirstNodeJS-API/README.md

 ├───.vscode

-so here are all the sourced images remember that if the dimensions change the api will creatte a new one
+so here are all the sourced images remember that if the dimensions change the api will create a new one
 ├───images
 │ ├───full
 │ └───thumbs